Our Learning Culture

 Conceptual learning.

-This is happening when students are: connecting new, potentially disruptive, knowledge to prior understanding and to important concepts; constructing and re-constructing theories of how things work and why things are the way they are; testing their evolving theories in different contexts to refine them so they have increased explanatory power and to see when, where and how they apply.
+It occurs when students: Connect new knowledge (which may be difficult to understand at first) with existing knowledge and important concepts; Construct and reconstruct theories about how things work and why they are the way they are; test the theories they formulate in various contexts to give them meaning, so that they can explain them better and understand when, where, and how they apply.

 Competency learning

-This is happening when students are: deconstructing expert performance and comparing it with their own; identifying the adjustments they need to make; practicing a skill in order to refine it and make it increasingly automatic.
+It occurs when students: analyze an expert’s achievements and compare them with their own; identify the adjustments they need to make; practice a skill to refine it and turn it into an automatic response.

 Character learning

-This is happening when students are: considering what particular dispositions and values would ‘look like’ when applied in specific authentic contexts; acting as a result of these considerations; reflecting on the effects of these actions.
+It occurs when students: evaluate how certain behaviors and values would “look” if applied in a specific real-life context; act as a result of this evaluation; reflect on the effects of these actions.